kevinhartmann23/genz-translator/README.md

 ## Appreciation

-- A special thanks to my mentor @jeffDuke for his continous support and guidance.
+- A special thanks to my mentor @Jeff-Duke for his continous support and guidance.
 - My instructors - For the freedom and opportunity to explore and create new and exciting projects on a weekly basis.
-- My cohort mates, the rubberducks, the positive influencers, idea boards.
+- My cohort mates, the rubberducks, the positive influencers, idea boards, ecpecially @JeffKersting for conducting a peer review on this project.
 We are in this together!